arces-wot/SEPAview/README.md

 ### Testing
 1) From a command shell move to [demo](https://github.com/arces-wot/SEPAview/tree/master/demo) directory and run: ```java -jar MQTTDemo.jar arces-demo.jsap```.
 With this command you start simulating sensors data.
-2) Move to your cloned repository and open [index.html](https://github.com/arces-wot/SEPAview/blob/master/index.html) on your browser.
+2) Move to your cloned repository and open [index.html](https://github.com/arces-wot/SEPAview/blob/master/index.html) in your browser.

 ## Authors